brutalzinn/simple-mcp-selenium/README.md

 3. **Use in Chat**
    ```
-   Open a browser and navigate to https://example.com
+   Open a browser and navigate to your target URL
    Fill the login form with test credentials
    Take a screenshot of the results
    ```